Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

-Usually I am able to go with watering my tomatoes about twice a week.
-This of course depends on average rain.
+Usually, I am able to go with watering my tomatoes about twice a week.
+This of course depends on average rain amounts.
 Weeks without any rain may require an extra day of watering.

 Too much water can cause multiple issues with tomato plants, so you want to make sure you don’t water them too much in addition to not letting them get too dry.

-One way I like to use to make sure that my tomato plants soil is saturated enough and I don’t get water splashing up soil on the leaves is to use a drip irrigation system for my containers.
+One way I like to use to make sure that my tomato plant’s soil is saturated enough and I don’t get water splashing up off the soil on the leaves is to use a drip irrigation system for my containers.
 You can get a system like this one from Amazon.

 Tips for Growing Tomatoes in Containers Overview

 - Make sure your tomato plants get at least six hours of sunlight per day.

 - Determinate tomatoes are the easiest tomato plants to grow in a container garden.

 - Use a pot that is very deep, at least the size of a 5 gallon bucket.

 - Use a high quality potting soil like Espoma Organic Potting Soil.

 - Make sure to regularly fertilize your tomato plants with an all purpose fertilizer.